-Canadian public sector accounting standards require management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-By their nature, as described further in note 5, these estimates are subject to measurement uncertainty and any changes in those estimates could have an impact on the results of future period financial statements.
+PSAS require management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+By their nature, as described further in note 5b, these estimates are subject to measurement uncertainty and any changes in those estimates could have an impact on the results of future period financial statements.